 Using AI to match freelancers with projects

-Using AI and Machine Learning for matching is on the peak of popularity because of the great opportunities that it brings.
+Using AI and Machine Learning for matching is at the peak of popularity because of the great opportunities that it brings.
 This is the main feature of the Gigster platform.
-The system does not use hard-coded algorithms for matching inflexible for changes, but on the contrary, uses each alternation of clients’ behavior to correct the matching preferences in the future. the ML-based matching compares freelancers by expertise level, skills, availability, timezone, and the hourly rate, among others, and identifies the best candidates for the job.
+The system does not use hard-coded algorithms for matching inflexible for changes, but on the contrary, uses each alternation of clients’ behavior to correct the matching preferences in the future. the ML-based matching compares freelancers by expertise level, skills, availability, timezone, and hourly rate, among others, and identifies the best candidates for the job.

-It’s a no-trivial task to both freelancers and clients to estimate the job price.
+It’s a non-trivial task for both freelancers and clients to estimate the job price.
 Users can view and compare the other’s gigs and posts but still feel hesitant about the adequacy of their sums.
 To give more confidence to your users, implement a price estimator that will automatically compare the skills, timeframes, job volume, and special requests with the database to suggest the optimal price.
 We did an ML-based recommendation system for one of our key clients, Arcbazar, an international peer-to-peer marketplace for architects and designers.

 As a rule, clients need to have the job done in the specified timeframe.
-That’s why both parts – clients and freelancers – have an opportunity to track the time with an independent tool to escape disputes.
+That’s why both parties - clients and freelancers - have an opportunity to track the time with an independent tool to escape disputes.
 Having an option of showing the work progress also allows for a better understanding of how long it takes to get to the finish.

 Variety of communications channels